katawura/am-strap/README.md

     bower install bolser-am-strap

-Then import at the start of your SCSS
+Import at the start of your SCSS

     @import "./bower_components/bolser-am-strap/all";

 Alternatively you can import individual modules.
-Each one has a config map for custom settings.
-In the maps, all dimension keys accept rem, em and px while color keys accept rgba, rgb, hex and named values.
+To customise a module, add it's config map with your settings before the import.
+All dimension keys accept rem, em and px while color keys accept rgba, rgb, hex and named values.

 <a name="grid"></a>
 ## Grid